dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.md

 ![DNSimple configuration is successful](/files/easy-dns-domain-admin.png)

-Now add the DNSimple primary server IP address `18.189.127.127` and confirm the changes.
+Now add the DNSimple primary server IP address `18.189.127.127`, and confirm the changes.

 <info>
-  At the time of writing, **EasyDNS** only accepts IPv4 for Secondary DNS
+  At the time of writing, **EasyDNS** only accepts IPv4 for secondary DNS
 </info>

 ![DNSimple configuration is successful](/files/easy-dns-adding-dnsimple-ip.png)